triggerNZ/jumble/README.txt

 * eclipseplugin
       A simple plugin for running Jumble within Eclipse.

+*antplugin
+      An ant plug for running Jumble in ant.
+It can run jumble on classes in a given directory and output results to files for every mutated class.

 See the README.txt file in each subdirectory for more detail.